 - Listen to podcasts rather than the radio.

-- Use a radio playlist on Spotify or any other streaming service.
+- Use a radio playlist on Spotify, Amazon Music, or any other streaming service.

-- Clean up your Facebook feed: Unfollow people who often share news, articles, and videos about horrible events (you’ll still be friends on Facebook).
+- Clean up your Facebook feed: Unfollow people who often share news, articles, and videos about horrible events.
+(Don’t worry, you’ll still be friends on Facebook).

-- Spend less time with people who seem hungry for the next catastrophe and dive in as soon as something happens somewhere.
+- Spend less time with people who seem hungry for the next desaster.

 - Change the topic when bad news become the focus of a conversation – or simply excuse yourself to the bathroom.

-- Consider switching to a streaming service like Netflix or Prime Video and see if you might not lead a much happier life without regular TV.
+- Consider switching to Netflix or Prime Video and see if you might not lead a much happier life without regular TV.

 Self-care like you mean it